D2L and other Education Technology Support

 Exam conversion (Respondus Campus Wide)

-Respondus can convert your quizzes and exams from Word documents or text files and publish them into your D2L course.
+Respondus can convert your quizzes and exams from Word documents or text files and publish them into your online course.

 Some textbook publishers provide electronic textbooks and/or resource sites to support teaching and learning.
 These are initiated and supported by the department and/or publisher.
 Contact your sales rep.